Did you know that there are at least 10 different types of load testing? Find out which works for you →

 SQL Server Migration Assistant (SSMA)

-SQL Server Migration Assistant specializes in assisting with heterogeneous migrations.
+SQL Server Migration Assistant is your go-to for heterogeneous migrations.

 Database Experimentation Assistant (DEA)